 Loss and Future Loss of Earnings

-The impact of the abuse against a claimant could mean that they have to stop working, change jobs or take time off from work.
+The impact of the abuse against a claimant could mean that they have to stop working, change jobs or take time off work.
 If this can be linked to the abuse, then any lost earnings could be claimed back.
 This can also include any lost earnings going forward from the date the compensation claim is made.

 Costs of Medical Support